Captaincy General of Chile: Sex and marriage

 Native indigenous peoples in colonial society appeared, to the average Catholic Spaniard, to be somewhat liberal in their approach to sexual relationships.

 16th century Spaniards are known to have been pessimistic about marriage.
 Many of the initial conquistadores left their own families behind in Spain and started new relationships in Chile.
 Examples of this is Pedro de Valdivia who held Inés de Suárez as a common law wife while in Chile.
 Adultery was explicitly forbidden for Catholics and the Council of Trent (1545–1563) made the climate prone for accusations of adultery.
 Over the course of the 16th, 17th and 18th centuries marital fidelity increased in Chile.

+The main indigenous group in the Aconcagua Valley was the Picunche people, which was the main ethnicity to be mixed with the Spaniards are the territory controlled by the Monarchy was mainly concentrated those lands.

-Chilean Antarctica in colonial times
+Chilean Antarctica in the Hispanic Monarchy times

 For many years, cartographers and European explorers speculated about the existence of the Terra Australis Incognita, a vast territory located in the south of the Strait of Magellan and Tierra del Fuego and reached the South Pole.